Getting to the heart of Switzerland’s organ donor problem

 Last year, researchers from Switzerland and the UK found that the recommendations of experts like those on the National Advisory Commission on Biomedical Ethics don’t always match up with what other groups see as being fair when it comes to organ donation.

-For their study, which was published in PLOS in June 2016, the researchers surveyed 1,200 doctors, medical students, and laypeople in Switzerland, asking them to rate the fairness of different schemes for allocating 100 donor kidneys among 500 patients in a hypothetical scenario.
+For their study, which was published in PLOSexternal link in June 2016, the researchers surveyed 1,200 doctors, medical students, and laypeople in Switzerland, asking them to rate the fairness of different schemes for allocating 100 donor kidneys among 500 patients in a hypothetical scenario.

 Lay people tended to answer that it was fairest to give top priority to patients who are sickest, while most doctors selected the criterion of prognosis – a patient’s likelihood of surviving if given the organ – as being the most fair.
 Both tended to agree that prioritising organ recipients based on other factors – such as a lottery, or willingness to pay for treatment – was “very unfair”.